 It can seem like a real challenge—traditionally, lenders have required 15 to 20 percent of the sales price up front, and with Hawaii's high cost of living and competitive real estate market, that can add up to a significant chunk of change.
 But not to worry—these days, there is an entire range of options when applying for a home loan, and how much you'll need for a down payment can vary widely.

 Some loans require just 3, 3.5 or 5 percent down, or even zero down.
 Of course, there are trade-offs.
-Though some people buy without a down payment, for many, a down payment is desirable even if it's not required, says Desiree Julian, Senior Loan Officer at Bank of Hawaii in the West Oahu Lending Center.
+Though some people buy without a down payment, for many, a down payment is desirable even if it's not required, says Desiree Julian, Executive Loan Officer at Bank of Hawaii in the West Oahu Loan Center.

 That's because you'll get a wider choice of loans and a lower rate for the type of loan you choose if you put some money down.
 It may also be easier for you to qualify when you make a down payment.
 Plus, if you choose a conventional mortgage and your down payment is at least 20 percent of the sale price, you won't have to pay for private mortgage insurance, an extra expense that protects your lender in case you don't make your payments.

 Being raised in the Islands, where families are close and family values are strong, means that some first-time home buyers receive a down payment as a gift from a parent or grandparent.

 For others, finding a down payment means doing it the old fashioned way by saving up a down payment over time.
 Start up a savings account specifically dedicated to a down payment, and set a goal of how much you want to save, as well as how much you're able to set aside each month.
 Make steady progress toward your target, and you'll hit it before you know it!

 Still, for those that may need some extra help, Government down payment assistance programs are available.
 The U.S. Dept. of Housing and Urban Development lists county-level programs throughout Hawaii.